Core#

 NotImplementedError – If the operand type is not supported.

-- abstractmethod _explain_rec(formatter: ~impacthpc.src.core.formatters.Formatter[~typing.Any, T] = <impacthpc.src.core.formatters.TextFormatter object>, recursion_level: int = 0, already_seen_values: set[int] = {}) T | list[T] #
+- abstractmethod _explain_rec(formatter: ~impactshpc.src.core.formatters.Formatter[~typing.Any, T] = <impactshpc.src.core.formatters.TextFormatter object>, recursion_level: int = 0, already_seen_values: set[int] = {}) T | list[T]#

 Recusive method called by

-to provides an explanation of the current object using the specified formatter.- See implementations in:
+explain()to provides an explanation of the current object using the specified formatter.- See implementations in:

 - Args:static_usage_attributed_to_job